Week-0-Infosec/Task-1-basics/README.md

 # Task-1-basics
 ## Objective
 Complete the following:

 TASK-1) Linux installation-https://www.youtube.com/watch?v=navuBR4aJSs&t=222s  and complete https://linuxjourney.com/ till grasshopper

-TASK-2) level-00- to level-14-15 of https://overthewire.org/wargames/bandit/  (need screenshots of your terminal)
+TASK-2) level-00- to level-14-15 of https://overthewire.org/wargames/bandit/  (need screenshots of your terminal)   Write a short writeup for each level explaining your thought process and approach.
+The how you thought about it matters more than the final answer - so don't skip that part.